Evangeline Lilly

-Nicole Evangeline Lilly (born August 3, 1979) is a Canadian former actress and author.
+Nicole Evangeline Lilly (born August 3, 1979) is a Canadian actress and author.
 She gained popularity for her first leading role as Kate Austen in the ABC drama series Lost (2004–2010), which garnered her six nominations for the Saturn Award for Best Actress on Television and a nomination for the Golden Globe Award for Best Actress in a Drama Series.

-Lilly has also appeared in the war film The Hurt Locker (2008) and sports drama Real Steel (2011), and has starred as Tauriel in Peter Jackson's The Hobbit film series, appearing in The Desolation of Smaug (2013) and The Battle of the Five Armies (2014).
-From 2015 to 2023, she has also portrayed Hope van Dyne / Wasp in the Marvel Cinematic Universe.

-Lilly is also the author of a children's book series The Squickerwonkers.
+Lilly has also appeared in the war film The Hurt Locker (2008) and sports drama Real Steel (2011), and starred as Tauriel in Peter Jackson's The Hobbit film series, appearing in The Desolation of Smaug (2013) and The Battle of the Five Armies (2014).
+She has since portrayed Hope van Dyne / Wasp in the Marvel Cinematic Universe.
+Lilly is the author of a children's book series The Squickerwonkers.

 Early life

 Lilly was born in Fort Saskatchewan, Alberta, on August 3, 1979.
-She was raised in British Columbia by her mother, a daycare center owner, and her father, a home economics teacher.
+She was raised in British Columbia by her mother, a daycare centre owner, and her father, a home economics teacher.
 She has an older sister and a younger sister.
 Lilly was raised Baptist and Mennonite.

 Lilly graduated from W. J. Mouat Secondary School in Abbotsford, British Columbia, with a 4.3 GPA; she was captain of the soccer team and vice president of the student council.
 She attended Wilfrid Laurier University for her undergrad.
 In university, she was a waitress, did "oil-changes and grease-jobs on big rig trucks", and was a flight attendant for Royal Airlines to pay for her tuition.
 Her interest in humanitarian causes and world development led her to major in international relations at the University of British Columbia.